 - Each blog post takes a long time?

 - It’s not a high priority for you?

-Before I can answer that question, you need to understand WHY you are blogging.
+So, before I can answer these questions, you need to understand WHY you are blogging.

 The WHY of blogging